“Statice” Care Guide: Essential Growing Tips & Tricks

 Propagating by Division

-In regions where Statice is perennial, divide the plants every few years in early spring to prevent overcrowding and promote vigorous growth.
+If you live in a region where Statice is perennial, divide the plants every few years in early spring to prevent overcrowding and promote vigorous growth.

 Creative Uses